apigrate/autotask-restapi/README.md

 // product = { item: { id: 232486923, ...product object properties... } }
 ```

+> When you attempt to get an an entity by id that **doesn't exist**, this connector automatically swallows the HTTP-404 returned by the Autotask REST API and instead returns `{item: null}`.
+This is an intentional decision to facilitate better code readability.

 > Note, filter expressions using the `get` method are not supported.
 Use the `query` method instead.

 [related Autotask documentation](https://ww3.autotask.net/help/DeveloperHelp/Content/APIs/REST/API_Calls/REST_Basic_Query_Calls.htm)